Healthcare

 • Gachon University Gil Medical Center, limited English

 Practical tip for outside Seoul: If you have a complex or sensitive medical issue, make the trip to Seoul.
 For routine matters (colds, minor injuries, prescriptions), use translation apps (Papago, Google Translate) or bring a Korean-speaking colleague or friend.
-Most Korean doctors are skilled at understanding even very basic English medical vocabulary.
+Most Korean doctors handle even very basic English medical vocabulary without difficulty.

 How to navigate a Korean clinic without English